Fano 4-folds having a prime divisor of Picard number 1: Introduction

 Let $X$ be a smooth projective variety of dimension $n$.
 We denote by $\mathcal N_1(X)$ the real vector space of one-cycles with real coefficients, modulo numerical equivalence.
 Its dimension is the Picard number $\rho_X$.
 Recall that $X$ is Fano if its anticanonical divisor $-K_X$ is ample.

-In this paper, we concentrate on Fano varieties of dimension $n \geq 3$, admitting a prime divisor $D$ such that $\rho_D=1$: in \cite[Prop.\ 5]{Tsu}, Tsukioka shows that if this condition is satisfied, then the Picard number of $X$ is at most 3.
+In this paper we focus on Fano varieties of dimension $n \geq 3$, admitting a prime divisor $D$ such that $\rho_D=1$: in \cite[Proposition 5]{Tsu}, Tsukioka shows that if this condition is satisfied, then the Picard number of $X$ is at most 3.
 Later on, these varieties have been studied also by Casagrande and Druel in \cite{CD}.
 To be more precise, for any prime divisor $i \colon D \hookrightarrow X$, we denote by $\mathcal N_1(D,X)$ the image of the push-forward $i_* \colon \mathcal N_1(D) \to \mathcal N_1(X)$ induced by the inclusion, which is generated by the classes in $\mathcal N_1(X)$ of curves contained in $D$.
 Note that $0 < \dim \mathcal N_1(D,X) \leq \rho_D$.
 Let us assume that there exists a prime divisor $D$ such that $\dim \mathcal N_1(D,X)=1$: then, in \cite[Lemma 3.1]{CD}, the authors prove that either $\rho_X=1$, or $2 \leq \rho_X \leq 3$ and $X$ has some contraction onto a smooth Fano variety of lower Picard number.
-Furthermore, in \cite[Theorem 3.8]{CD}, they give a general characterisation of $X$ when $\rho_X = 3$ (see Remark \ref{re1}).
+This contraction is either a blow-up or a conic bundle if $\rho_X=2$, and it is a conic bundle of relative Picard number 2 if $\rho_X=3$.
+Furthermore, in \cite[Theorem 3.8]{CD}, the authors give a general characterisation of $X$ when $\rho_X = 3$ (see Remark \ref{re1}).

-Our objective is to classify such varieties when $n=4$.
-Specifically, we determine all families of Fano 4-folds with $\rho_X=3$ containing a prime divisor $D$ with $\rho_D=1$, or more generally with $\dim \mathcal N_1(D,X)=1$.
-We also compute the main numerical invariants of $X$, study the base locus of the linear system $|-K_X|$, and give a comment on rationality.
+Our goal in this paper is to classify all families of Fano fourfolds with $\rho_X=3$ containing a prime divisor $D$ with $\rho_D=1$, or more generally with $\dim \mathcal N_1(D,X)=1$.
+We compute the main numerical invariants of $X$, study the base locus of the linear system $|-K_X|$, and we also try to address the question of its rationality.

+Recall that the index of a Fano variety, denoted by $i_X$, is the greatest positive integer $r$ such that the anticanonical divisor $-K_X$ is linearly equivalent to $rD$ for some ample Cartier divisor $D$ in $X$.